trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-slack-notification/README.md

 After a scan occurs and a malicious file is detected, this example Lambda function sends out a notification to Slack using Amazon Simple Notification Service.

+For terraform deployment, please go to the `terraform` folder where there is a specific README explaining the process.

 ## Prerequisites

 1. **Install supporting tools**